duboff/duboff.github.io/readme.md

 ## Other

-* [Chartered Financial Analyst](https://www.cfainstitute.org) - Passed all 3 on levels of exams on first try
+* [Chartered Financial Analyst](https://www.cfainstitute.org) - Passed all 3 levels of exams on first try

 * [Ruconomics](http://www.ruconomics.com/) - Authored a popular 'economics for the masses' blog in Russian and was invited to write columns for several major media outlets.